The RACE model for ChatGPT: how to write better prompts with structure

 7. Email Marketing

-"You're an email marketer.
-Design a flow of 3 emails for a lead nurture journey of a B2B software company."
+“You are an email marketer.
+Design a flow of 3 emails for a lead nurturing campaign for a B2B software company.”

 8. Data Analysis

-"You are data analyst.
-Analyze the CSV and provide visual overview of conversion by channel + notable outliers."
+"You are a data analyst.
+Analyze the CSV file and provide a visual overview of conversion rates per channel, highlighting any notable outliers."

 9. Video / YouTube

-"You are YouTube screenwriter.
-Write a 2-minute script on '5 mistakes in digital ads'.
+"You're a YouTube scriptwriter.
+Write a 2-minute script about '5 mistakes in digital advertising'.
 Tone: smooth and modern."

 10. Education & Training

-"You are L&D expert.
-Design a 2-hour workshop on AI skills for marketers.
-Includes 2 interactive work formats."
+“You are an L&D expert.
+Design a 2-hour workshop on AI skills for marketers, including 2 interactive work formats.”

-Use this as your basic prompt.
-Build further in iterations.
+Use this as your base prompt.
+Build on it in iterations.

 Visual reminder